haroldtreen/haroldtreen.github.io/_posts/2017-03-16-two-months-of-tech-interviews.md

 - Working with the jobs team at the [Recurse Center](https://www.recurse.com/hire).
 - Contacting past coworkers.
-- Broadcasting my job hunt to friends on Facebook.
+- Broadcasting my job hunt on Facebook.
 - Joining online tech communities (eg. a slack group for technologists in Toronto).
 - Talking to independent recruiters.